FT-Labs/pdwm/README.md

  - https://github.com/FT-Labs/phyOS-st

 ### IMPORTANT!!
 READ BELOW (If you just want statusbar scripts, you can omit this just read below)
-Make sure to use my dotfiles, all of the **scripts** and path variables need to be set correctly for full functionality.
+Please note that dotfiles doesn't contain any scripts.
+It's just configuration files for programs.
  - https://github.com/FT-Labs/dotfiles

-### ABOUT DWMBLOCKS AND SCRIPTS
+### ABOUT DWMBLOCKS AND SCRIPTS (This is old)
 All dwmblocks and scripts are in **dwmblocksconfig** directory.
 All configuration files can be read from single path only, if it is not found it will revert to default.
 Note that if __statusbar__ scripts are not in path, it won't work correctly.
 Please be sure that all scripts are something in your **$PATH** variable.
 #### Path for config file must be: "$HOME/.config/phyos/dwmblocks"